kaito-project/headlamp-kaito/docs/docs/getting-started/quick-start.md

 - **Explore advanced features** in Core Features
 - **Customize model settings** using the settings dialog (⚙️ icon in chat)
-- **Learn about workspace configuration** in Workspace Resources
-- **Understand the technical architecture** in Technical Architecture

 ### Additional Resources